 The U.S. Department of Justice awarded ABC Legal the contract to execute requests for service of judicial and extrajudicial documents in civil and commercial matters directed at private individuals and companies in the United States.
-The contract was awarded beginning on January 31, 2015, under contract # DJJ09-C-1799, and is effective until January 31, 2020.
+The contract was awarded beginning on January 15, 2020, under contract #15JPSS20C00000051, and is effective until January 31, 2025.
 ABC Legal manages all formal requests for service of judicial and extrajudicial documents pursuant to the Convention of 15 November 1965 on the Service Abroad of Judicial and Extrajudicial Documents in Civil or Commercial Matters (“Hague Service Convention”), the Additional Protocol to the Inter-American Convention on Letters Rogatory (“Inter-American Convention”), and letters rogatory service requests received through diplomatic channels.

 There is a $95.00 USD fee to serve documents within the United States and its territories submitted pursuant to the Hague Service Convention or for requests submitted through diplomatic channels.
 The fee is payable to ABC Legal.
 There is no fee for service requests submitted pursuant to the Inter-American Convention.